 - Market cap: $2.8 billion

 2. Realty Income Corp.

 Realty Income Corp.
-(O) is a real estate investment trust that invests in commercial properties.
-As an REIT, the company is so confident in its ability to pay monthly dividends that it calls itself The Monthly Dividend Company.
+(O) is a real estate investment trust, or REIT — pronounced “reet” — that invests in commercial properties.
+As a REIT, the company is so confident in its ability to pay monthly dividends that it calls itself The Monthly Dividend Company.
 It is also a member of the S&P 500 and S&P 500 Dividend Aristocrats index.

-A dividend aristocrat is a company that pays regular dividends and increases them consistently.
-O has paid out 628 consecutive monthly dividends since 1969 and increased its dividend 117 times since it was first listed on the New York Stock Exchange in 1994.
+Dividend Aristocrats are companies that pay regular dividends and increase them consistently.
+O has paid out 629 consecutive monthly dividends since 1969 and increased its dividend 117 times since it was first listed on the New York Stock Exchange in 1994.

 - Pros: Strong history of increasing dividends

 - Cons: Has underperformed the market recently